pleabargain/EnglishHelpsYourCareer/grammar conjunctive adverbs.md

 ## hence
 - She was not going to make the meeting hence we started the meeting without her.
 - A year **hence** she won’t be here.
+- Five years hence I will be living in my own house.
+- Two years hence I will be in the United States.
 - We are a one-income family now; hence we will not be taking two vacation trips this year.
 - When the teenagers started to fight in the park, a shot rang out, and hence the police were called.
 - We modded the software and hence there is a new feature.